-An example of my printable stickers and cut file available to purchase here:
+Click for an example of my printable stickers and cut file available to purchase here.

 Once you have decided the types of file you will see, you will need to choose a colour palette.
 If you have no idea where to begin, a colour palette site like design seeds can be an infinite source of colour combinations.

 Now you know the purpose of your download, the colours, how will you lay it all out?

 At this stage, grab a pencil and a piece of paper.
 You will have a better idea of where you want the product to go when you can see a mini thumbnail sketch.
 When you see the rough draft, you will be able to figure out if there’s anything to be added or removed and adjust the design accordingly.